Sun Awareness Week: The Importance of Sun Protection

 Posted: October 30th, 2023

-When you’re at the beach and just want to dive into the water, sunscreen can feel like a hassle.
-The truth is, it’s critical in protecting your skin from the negative effects of sun damage.
+When you are at the beach and just want to dive into the water, sunscreen can feel like a hassle.
+The truth is, it is critical in protecting your skin from the negative effects of sun damage.
 Here at Imperial Salon and Spa in beautiful Florida, we get sun for most of the year, so protecting yourself from those rays is extra important.
 May 28th-June 3rd is Sun Awareness Week.
-To celebrate, we’re bringing you the facts about sun protection!
+To celebrate, we are bringing you the facts about sun protection!

 How Are Sunscreen and Sunblock Different?